-The operating temperature of TDI bearings is comparable to an OE SRB, as shown in Figure 29 where the SRB data originates from a neighboring turbine and offers the best comparison point within the wind farm.
-Depending on ambient condition and nacelle temperature conditions, temperature readings for the TDI ranged from 38° to 46°C, as compared to 36° to 40°C for an OE SRB.
+The operating temperature of TDI bearings is comparable to an OE SRB as shown in Figure 22 where the SRB data originates from a neighboring turbine and offers the best comparison point within the wind farm.
+Depending on ambient condition and nacelle temperature conditions, temperature readings for the TDI ranged from 38° to 46°C as compared to 36° to 40°C for an OE SRB.

-As expected, the preloaded TDI is operating slightly warmer.
-The difference is attributed to the bearing preload, as well as the previously discussed temperature sensor location being more in the center of the load zone while the OE SRB temperature sensor is closer to the 1:00 position of the housing.
+As expected, the preloaded TDI is operating slightly warmer which is attributed to the bearing preload as well as the previously discussed temperature sensor location being more in the center of the load zone.